Axionic and nonaxionic electrodynamics in plane and circular geometry

 \section{Curvature-induced enhancement of the produced electric field at a dielectric boundary}

 As our last topic, we will return to the cylindrical haloscope idea, emphasizing a point that to our knowledge has not been considered before.
 Namely, the extra produced electric field $E^\gamma$ occurring in the interior cylindric vacuum region will necessarily be enhanced near the centre of the cylinder.
 The enhancement is solely caused by the curvilinear geometry.
 Obviously, this is a point that can be of experimental interest.
 We assume the case when the optical frequency is equal to the axion frequency $\omega_a$.

-Assume there is an infinitely long cylindrical vacuum region with radius $R$, surrounded by an exterior massive dielectric environment of high refractive index.
-There is moreover a strong uniform static magnetic field ${\bf B}_e$ is acting in the $z$ direction.
+As before, assume there is an infinitely long cylindrical vacuum region with radius $R$, surrounded by an exterior massive dielectric environment of high refractive index.
+There is moreover a strong uniform static magnetic field ${\bf B}_e$ in the $z$ direction.
 We assume there are only the time-varying axions present in the system, together with the extra photons $E^\gamma$ that they generate at the boundary.
 The solutions of the Bessel equations in the exterior and interior regions are cylinder functions.
 No propagation of electromagnetic modes are assumed to take place in the $z$ direction, and we can start from the usual electromagnetic mode expressions for the axial electric and the azimuthal magnetic field components in the exterior and interior regions (cf., Ref.~\cite{stratton41}, page 525)

 { Here $k_1$ is the wave number in the inner region $0<r<R$, and $k_2$ refers to the outer region $r>R$. $H_p^{(1)}$ is the Hankel functions of the first kind, of order $p$.
 Azimuthal symmetry is assumed, so that only $p=0$ applies.
 Outgoing waves are assumed on the outside, and on the inside a stationary wave field is assumed, finite at the center.

 In the present case the situation is different, as the antenna-like property of the boundary $r=R$ causes radiation to occur into the inward also.
 It is illustrative here to give some of the mathematical background \cite{stratton41}.
 In general, the complex Hankel functions of the first and the second kind are defined as